LabFunEpi/mBE/README.md

-# Pipeline for clustering ATAC peaks based on ChIP-seq signals of epigenetic markers
+# Pipeline for clustering regulatory elements based on open chromatin and epigenetic marks

 ## Requirements:
 - R 4.0.3 or higher